PlayKit.ai

 Steam Authentication

 For games distributed on Steam.
-The SDK exchanges the player's Steam session ticket for a PlayKit player token via PlayKit_SteamAuthManager (Unity) or Steamworks integration.
+The SDK exchanges the player's Steam session ticket for a PlayKit player credential via PlayKit_SteamAuthManager (Unity) or Steamworks integration.

 Credits